Sometimes I pretend to walk to work, but I don’t think I’m fooling anyone.

 When we introduce ourselves and tell what we do, I say, “I can save you from this kind of embarrassment.”

-There are audible gasps as they see the date for election day needed correcting.
+There are audible gasps as they see the original copy had the wrong date for voting!

-The staff hasn’t contacted me about editing for them in the future.
+The magazine staff hasn’t contacted me about editing for them.

-Sorry … I can’t loan out Gracie Shepherd!
+[And, before you ask: no, I can’t loan out Gracie Shepherd!]